pzivich/zEpid/docs/Graphics.rst

 Now only ``24`` categories are created and it removes the overflow issue.

-This concludes the section on functional form assessment.
-My hope is that this makes functional form assessment much easier for users and makes coding much easier/faster.

 P-value Plot
 ============
 As described and shown in *Epidemiology* 2nd Edition by K. Rothman, this function is meant to plot the p-value distribution for a variable.
 From this distribution, p-values and confidence intervals can be visualized to compare or contrast results.
 Note that this functionality only works for linear variables (i.e. Risk Difference and log(Risk Ratio)).
 Returning to our results from the Measures section, we will look at plots of the Risk Difference.
-From ``RiskDifference(df, exposure='art', outcome='dead')``,  we obtain a point estimate of ``-0.049`` and a standard deviation of ``0.042``.
-We generate the P-value plot from the following code
+For a risk difference of -0.049 (SE: 0.042), the plot is

 .. code:: python